Documentation Index

 Post Deployment

 Post deployment, we provide some resources to validate and benchmark your deployment on your own hardware.
-See Testing and Benchmarking.
+See Smoke Tests and Benchmarking.

 If you’re looking to setup monitoring on the deployment, checkout Metrics